-In addition to the facilities located on campus, dental students have an opportunity to participate in programs at the following South Carolina facilities; Palmetto Health Richland, Volunteers in Medicine, East Cooper Community Outreach, Greenville Tech, The Coastal Center, Our Lady of Mercy and Horry Georgetown Technical College.
+In addition to the state of the art and technologically advanced clinical facilities located on campus, dental students have an opportunity to participate in programs at the following South Carolina facilities: Palmetto Health Richland, Volunteers in Medicine, East Cooper Community Outreach, Greenville Tech, The Coastal Center, Our Lady of Mercy and Horry Georgetown Technical College.

 In order to ensure communication between the students in the College of Dental Medicine and the students in the other five colleges of the University, dental students have class organizations and elect class officers.
-They also elect one representative to each of two student organizations, one to the Honor Council and one to the Inter-School Council.
+They also elect representatives to student organizations, the Honor Council and the Student Government Association.
 The latter maintains purview over all social functions and serves additionally as a means of communication between administration and students.

 Other College of Dental Medicine student organizations include the American Student Dental Association, National Student Dental Association, American Association of Women Dentists, Omicron Kappa Upsilon, Psi Omega, Delta Sigma Delta, and the American Dental Education Association.
 More information about these are available in the Student Handbook, published by the Office of Student Programs.

 |Last Published with Edits:||August 9, 2016 11:13 AM|